Push, Pull and Profile are the 3 P’s in an organisations marketing communications strategy.

 - Evaluate the outputs

-Having just one strategy may not give you as good of a return as wish for.
-You might need to balance both strategies to create a satisfactory marketing mix that entices customers to buy your products.
-Some customers react to one type or the other depending on their stage in the decision making process.
+Having just one strategy may not give you as good of a return as you wish for.
+You might need to balance all strategies to create a satisfactory marketing mix that entices customers to buy your products.
+Some customers react to one type or the other depending on their stage in the decision-making process.

-The bargain hunters might react to the pull marketing tactics while the socially-aware buyers might respond to the push marketing.
-If you have a product that requires a lot of convincing to buy then mixing the strategies up will help to ensure that consumers can’t resist your offer.
+The bargain hunters might react to the Push marketing tactics while the socially aware buyers might respond to the Pull marketing.
+Corporate companies may be swayed by associating themselves with organisations that have strong Profiles such as Apple.
+If you have a product that requires a lot of convincing to buy, then mixing the strategies up will help to ensure that consumers can’t resist your offer.